quacky20/AskMOS/README.md

 ## 🧱 Architecture Overview

 1. **Scraper**: BeautifulSoup collects data from MOSDAC.
-2. **Triplet Extractor**: Groq-hosted Meta LLaMA model extracts `(subject, predicate, object)` triplets.
+2. **Triplet Extractor**: Groq-hosted Meta LLaMA extracts `(subject, predicate, object)` triplets.
-3. **Graph Storage**: Triplets are stored in a Neo4j graph database.
+3. **Graph Storage**: Triplets are stored in a Neo4j database.
+4. **Vector Store**: All entities and relationships are embedded and stored in FAISS for semantic search.
-4. **Query Engine**:
+5. **Query Engine**:
-   - LangChain agent turns user question into a Cypher query.
+   - LangChain agent turns user questions into Cypher queries.
-   - Another agent interprets the Cypher query result and generates a response.
+   - Another agent interprets the results and generates natural responses.
-5. **Visualization**: The knowledge graph is visualized and rendered for the user.
+6. **Visualization**: The knowledge graph is rendered using Pyvis and NetworkX.
-6. **Frontend**: The React app serves a clean, interactive, and themed UI.
+7. **Frontend**: The React app provides a sleek, space-themed UI.

 ---